jmbejara/comp-econ-sp19/README.md

 ECON 21410: Computational Methods in Economics
 ==============================================

-# Syllabus
+# Syllabus Summary

 [The full class syllabus can be found here.](https://github.com/jmbejara/comp-econ-sp18/blob/master/Syllabus-Computational-Economics.pdf)

 * **Class:** Tuesdays and Thursdays, 3:30 - 4:50 PM in SHFE 103
-* **TA Session:** Mondays 7:30-8:30 PM in SHFE 103
+* **TA Session:** Wednesday 5:30-6:20 PM in SHFE 203
 * **Lecturer:** Jeremy Bejarano, jbejarano@uchicago.edu
-* **Office Hours:** by appointment
+* **Office Hours:** TBD, in the graduate commons (SHFE 201)
-* **Teaching Assistant:** Philip Xinyu Cao, xinyucao@uchicago.edu
+* **Teaching Assistant:** Ari Boyarsky, aboyarsky@uchicago.edu
-* **TA Office Hours:** Mondays, 1:45-2:45, in the graduate commons (SHFE 201)
+* **TA Office Hours:** TBD
 * **Website:** Canvas will be used for grades.
-Homeworks and notes will be posted on the course GitHub repo: https://github.com/jmbejara/comp-econ-sp18
+Homework and notes will be posted on the course GitHub repo: https://github.com/jmbejara/comp-econ-sp18

 # Notes

 There should be about 19 classes and 9 TA sessions (first Monday excluded).
 This means that we have 28 in-class sessions total before the reading period.

+## Exams

-* We will have one midterm.
-It will take place on Monday, April 30 during the regularly scheduled TA session, 7:30-8:30 PM in SHFE 103.
+ * Midterm Exam: Thursday, April 25.
+The exam will take place during class, 3:30-4:50 PM in SHFE 103.
-* Read the lectures ahead of time.
-The lectures (from, e.g., QuantEcon or the Python Data Science Handbook) have hyperlinks to the appropriate text.
-* Solutions to the homework will be posted in a separate GitHub repo, found here: https://github.com/econ-21410-sp18/comp-econ-hw-jbejarano1
+ * Final Exam: Tuesday, June 13th, 4-6pm (See the registrar’s site for more details.)

 **Books Used**

+We will mostly used notes that I will provide.
+Sometimes we will cover lectures from the following sources:

 * [Lectures in ](https://lectures.quantecon.org/)[Quantitative Economics](https://lectures.quantecon.org/), by Thomas J. Sargent and John Stachurski (QuantEcon)
 * [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/), by Jake VanderPlas (PDSH)